adkelley/elm-react/Readme.md

 ```

 ## Step 1: Break the UI into a component hierachy
-Following the same approach in the original blog post, we break down the
+If you read 'Thinkin in React' then you'll find the Following the same approach in the original blog post, we break down the
 mock into five components

 - FilterableProductTable